cdmuir/website/content/post/2020-04-12-biol470-april13-17-schedule.md

 ## Announcements

-* Midterm Exam 3 will be handed out the morning of Monday, April 13.
-I will post an announcement on Laulima when it is available and email you.
-All exam materials will be delivered to you and returned to me through your individual Google Drive folder for thic class.
+* Midterm Exam 3 handed out the morning of Monday, April 13.
 Please let me know ASAP if you are having problems accessing this folder.

 * The due date for the exam has been extended to **Tuesday, April 21 @ 11:59PM HST**

-* There will be a live "review session" on Google Meet either Wednesday or Thursday.
-I will notify as soon as I know what time.
-You will be able to submit questions ahead of time and I will record it if you can't attend synchronously.
+* There will be a live "review session" on Google Meet on **Thursday, April 16 from 2:30-3:30 PM HST**.
+Join using this link: [meet.google.com/qip-dcci-fjy](https://meet.google.com/qip-dcci-fjy).

 * I will post participation grades for class project data entry later this week